-Are we starting to see a pattern here?
+CRYSTAL CITY — Packs of dogs roam the streets in this small town about 120 miles outside of San Antonio, and dozens of vacant homes and businesses have their windows barred or boarded.
+The city council, which is supposed to run the government, has only one member not facing federal criminal charges, and the city manager, also charged, has been suspended.
+In recent weeks, the water from some residents’ faucets gushed out black.Are we starting to see a pattern here?
 There's a large, notoriously corrupt, country just south of the border, it's called Mexico.
 It's corrupt because that's the custom of the people there.
 And many of those same people are now north of the border.
 The judge who took bribes is not Hispanic, by the way, his name is McGinty.
 However, the man who bribed him is San Antonio lawyer Alberto Acevedo, Jr. [FBI Press Release.]

 Rob Saale, an assistant special agent in charge at the FBI’s San Antonio Division, said authorities in southern Texas are battling a “perfect storm” of factors that contribute to government malfeasance.
 The small cities are close to the border - where Mexican drug traffickers will pay officials to facilitate their trade - and the residents are generally poor.
 The median household income in Crystal City, according to the most recent census data, is $24,503.
 When money flows in from traffickers, state grants or other sources, Saale said, elected leaders, who are unpaid for their duties, are tempted to take a cut.

 Many residents, who are predominantly Hispanic, work in the oil fields, the Del Monte plant or the school system.Of course, it would be nothing unusual in Mexico, which is my point, a point that is, of course, overlooked by Durbin himself, and the media in general.
 It's something to consider when proposing to Elect a New People, or adding new Hispanic overlords to the GOP.